eliona-smart-building-assistant/open-bos-app/USER_GUIDE.md

 Once configured, the app starts Continuous Asset Creation (CAC).
 Discovered resources are automatically created as assets in Eliona, and user who configured the app is notified via Eliona’s notification system.

+### Asset filtering

+In case it's not desired to import all assets from OpenBOS to Eliona, it's possible to write an asset filter that would include only matching assets.
+This app is able to filter the assets by: ID, Name and Template ID (for both assets and spaces).

+If you want to filter out just a few assets, you can as well let the app create all the assets in Eliona and then archive the unwanted ones.
+The app will not create them again.

 ### Asset types

 Asset types are automatically created and synchronized from OpenBOS asset templates.